NOTE: This FAQ mainly applies to leagues that use H2H records as seeding tiebreakers.

-When more than two teams are tied, it is essentially rinse and repeat for each remaining seed.
+When more than two teams are tied, it is essentially a 'rinse and repeat' process for each remaining seed.

-- Compare the H2H record of all teams that are tied – team with the best H2H record is the top seed
+- Compare the H2H record of all teams that are tied.
+The team with the best H2H record is the top seed.

-- Out of the remaining teams, once again assess the H2H record.
+- Out of the remaining teams, once again compare the H2H records.